Azure/aca-dotnet-workshop/docs/aca/09-aca-autoscale-keda/index.md

 ```

 ##### 2. Create a Custom Scaling Rule from Azure CLI
-Now we are ready to add a new custom scaling rule to match the business requirements, to do so we need to run the below Azure CLI command:
+Now we are ready to add a new custom scaling rule to match the business requirements.
+To accomplish this, we need to run the below Azure CLI command:

 {: .note }
 I had to update `az containerapp`  extension in order to create a scaling rule from CLI, to update it you can run the following command `az extension update --name containerapp`